only-cliches/cpp-wasm-loader/README.md

 To make this process easy, C/C++ provides an abstraction called pointers.
 Pointers are just the memory address for a specific variable.
 In most cases it's much better and more efficient to provide addresses/pointers to a function in C rather than the variables themselves.
 We end up having to do much less work since values don't need to be copied around in memory.

 But where do we get pointers?
-We have to allocate a new memory slot for each variable we want, and when we perform that allocation we get a new pointer for each memory slot.
+We have to allocate a new memory slot for each variable we want with `malloc`, and when we perform that allocation we get a new pointer for each memory slot.

+The problem is there are only a limited number of slots, around 1 million with this library.
+Once you use them all up, you're out of memory.

+So to keep that from happening we want to use pointers whenever possible (so we're not creating copies of the same variable everywhere, but references to that variable), and when we're done with a variable we'll free up it's address with `free`.

 Let's see this in practice:
 ```js